Settle the Ball: From Chaotic Kicks to Strategic Play

 "Settle the ball."

-But here's the thing about crises: they do end.
-They have a defined finish line.
+Here's the thing about those initial crises: they often have a defined finish line.
 You push through, adrenaline pumping, knowing the storm will eventually pass.
+But living with MS?
+This isn't a short burst; it's a marathon.
+And babe, you simply cannot sprint a marathon.
+You burn out.
+You collapse.
+You lose the long game of well-being.

 That's where "settling the ball" comes in.